Universal College of Learning

-The Universal College of Learning (UCOL) is a New Zealand Government ITP (Industry Training Provider/Polytechnic) located primarily in Palmerston North but has campuses also in Whanganui, Masterton and Levin.
-Dr Linda Sissons is the current Chief Executive.
+The Universal College of Learning (UCOL) is a New Zealand Government ITP (Industry Training Provider/Polytechnic) with campuses located in Palmerston North, Whanganui, Masterton and Levin.
+Jasmine Groves is the institute's current Operational Lead.

 History

 Founded in 1892 as the Palmerston North Technical School, it has seen several name changes over the years becoming the Palmerston North Technical Institute in 1971, the Manawatu Polytechnic in 1983, Universal College of Learning (UCOL) in 1998, and is set to transition to Te Pukenga in 2023.
 Initially specialised in trade apprenticeship courses, hobby, art, and craft classes, along with a range of night school programmes in business studies for working adults.
 As successive governments emphasised vocational education, the Polytechnic broadened the courses offered but retained a focus on core vocational programmes.
 It now delivers Foundation and Certificate programmes, Diplomas, Degrees, Post-Graduate, and Masters options in a range of subjects as well as community-based programmes.

-In 1987 the then Manawatǖ Polytechnic opened a small campus in Horowhenua, Levin It focused on horticulture and business programmes between 1987 and 2006, however in 2006, the classes halted due to a nationwide downturn in and an upsurge in PTE (Private Training Establishment) competition.
+In 1987, the then Manawatū Polytechnic opened a small campus in Horowhenua, Levin It focused on horticulture and business programmes between 1987 and 2006, however in 2006, the classes halted due to a nationwide downturn in and an upsurge in PTE (Private Training Establishment) competition.

 UCOL expanded in January 2001 with the incorporation of the Masterton Regional Polytechnic.
 The Masterton Regional Polytechnic was founded in 1869 as the Masterton Technical School.
 In 1908 it was renamed the Seddon Memorial Technical School and in 1937 it amalgamated with Wairarapa High School to form New Zealand's first co-educational combined school, Wairarapa College.
 Initially, it specialised in teaching mainly chemistry, cookery, drawing, and dress-making classes.
 Later on, it offered day classes for high school students alongside its night classes for working adults.
 In 1988, it became the Wairarapa Community Polytechnic.
 During the 80's and 90's it followed a philosophy of being 'a polytechnic without walls.'
 One initiative in 1989 was their trail-blazing computer bus, which toured Wairarapa back roads and gave rural residents the chance to upgrade their computer skills.